rjunghaas/Unity-Game---Roll-a-Ball/Dropbox/Docs/Work Stuff/baseball_py/README.txt

 game-by-game stats.
 It then calculates the player's VORP over this period and returns the result asynchronously to the page.
 A MySQL database is used to store the players' names and baseballmusings ID numbers.

+Changes added 10-25-14:
+- Added code to views.py for processing iOS API requests.
+- Added a script called db_init.py for populating a MySQL database with initial player data.